 What causes an unhealthy scalp?

 Various factors could play into an unhealthy scalp.
 Overactive oil glands, poor nutrition, stress, pollution, hair product buildup, or even hats can contribute to scalp problems.
-If you have begun to notice a change in your scalp's health, you may want to try changing up some common habits to get things back to normal.
+If you have begun to notice a change in your scalp's health, you may want to try changing up some everyday habits to get things back to normal.

 How can I improve my scalp health?